m-raafat-abdelkader/Car-Rental-System/README.md

 ## Special APIs

-1. Get all cars with the brand 'Honda' or 'Toyota
+1. Get all cars with the brand 'Honda' or 'Toyota'
 2. Get Available Cars of a Specific Brand
 3. Get Cars that are either Rented or of a Specific Brand
 4. Get Available Cars of a Specific Brand or Rented Cars of a Specific Brand